C++ Namespaces and Name Lookup

 3. using Declarations, Directives, and Aliases

-Three different using constructs:
+• 3 using constructs:

 using declaration

-Brings a single name into the current scope.
+• Single name into current scope.

 using std::cout;